jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 In its highest form, politics discusses what direction a society should take.
 Individuals give their opinions, offer their perspectives, and exchange ideas.
 Should society invest in a new dock or a new road?
-Should we go to war with an enemy or make peace?
+Should we go to war or make peace?
 Should we welcome newcomers or invest in citizens?
 Good politics is like a healthy nervous system directing resources to solve the pain society feels.

 But daily politics isn't always so rational.

 Cells in the human body are constantly fighting over resources, and we, the people who make up the ["body politic"](https://en.wikipedia.org/wiki/Body_politic) of our respective countries, are similar.
-Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks and subsidies, government bailouts and government loans.
+Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks, subsidies, government bailouts, and government loans.

 Why would anyone want to be left out?